SauerCode/leaderboard-1/README.md

 ## Web App (PHP)

-A web application has developed to connect to our database
+A web application has developed to connect to our database.

 ### Installation